zarialevi/ClassifyingMusic/README.md

+Title
+Zaria Rankine

+Documents

 Project Scope

-Music streaming services have revolutionised how we connsume music Numerous perks, lack of ownership
+Music streaming services have revolutionised how we consume music Numerous perks, lack of ownership
 Lack of control of how this music is organised